miyamok/reentrancy/README.md

 # Reentrancy vulnerability of smart contracts

 The topic of this project is the reentrancy vulnerability of Solidity smart contracts.
 We create a vulnerable smart contract, demonstrate how to exploit it, and apply formal verification to detect the vulnerability.
-We also practice secure programming, and apply formal verification to ensure the safety of a fixed smart contract.
+We also practice secure programming to fix the smart contract.
+The safety of the improved smart contract is ensured through formal verification.

 The solidity compiler solc equips rich formal verification features.
 In order to carry it out for the reentrancy vulnerability, a programmer has to be aware of potential problems due to reentrancy and has to explicitly put assertions in a source code, that surely requires secure programming skills.
 For this project, we don't suppose that programmers have such skills, and we are going to offer a prototypical solution for them, so that they get a warning of a presence of potential reentrancy vulnerability in their code without any prerequisite secure programming knowledge.
 No warning means that there is no vulnerability and the smart contract is secure against the reentrancy vulnerability.